griverorz/westraining-R/intro-to-R/03-basic-stats.md

 sample_model <- lm(nbaffairs ~ I(age - 18)*child + factor(religious), data=affairs)
 ```

 We can see here the elegance of the formula interface.
 The model is doing several things.
 First, we are recentering age so that 18 is the new 0 value.
 It is important that the expression is wrapped in the `I()` function to ensure that the `-` inside is taken as an arithmetical operator and not as a formula operator.
 Then, multiply that new variable by the variable `child` which is a factor, which uses `yes` as the reference level in the dummy expansion.
 Not only that, the `*` operator creates the full interaction including the main effects.
-Finally, although `religious` is an numerical variable, we pass it through `factor` to cast it into a categorical with \(n - 1\) dummies.
+Finally, although `religious` is an numerical variable, we pass it through `factor` to cast it into a categorical with *n* − 1 dummies.
 As we can see, the formula takes care of a lot of the transformations and lets us express the structure of the model very succintly.
 We could have passed the transformed data directly (look at the `y` and `x` arguments in the `lm` documentation), but this approach is considerably easier.

 Lets take a look at the object to see the estimated coefficients: